Fun things to do with Electricity

 So we set about unbending this clothes hanger, straightening it as best we could, leaving a little L shaped bend on the end of it to assist us in swinging it.
 I stood under the power lines, swinging this clothes hanger and tossing it into the air – bolting away from it the minute it left my finger tips.

 Nothing happened.
 Twenty or thirty more times, still nothing happened, and we slowly began running less and less.
-It turns out that throwing an unbent clothes hanger 30′ into the air and getting it to come into contact with two seperate power lines at the same time when it’s only a fraction longer than the distance between two said power lines is easier imagined than done.
+It turns out that throwing an unbent clothes hanger 30′ into the air and getting it to come into contact with two separate power lines at the same time when it’s only a fraction longer than the distance between two said power lines is easier imagined than done.

 We eventually just stood under the lines, not moving, taking turns at tossing this clothes hanger skywards, our excitement waning.
 If they so wanted to be together, why were they making it so hard?